DevidM9779/Points-api/README.md

 A RESTful service built from scratch for a take-home coding assessment

 ## Todo
 - [x] Add transactions for a specific payer and date.
 - [x] Spend points using the rules above and return a list of { "payer": <string>, "points": <integer> } for each call.
 - [x] Return all payer point balances.

+## How to test
+- By default this app will be running in local port 3000.
+- Download Postman to run HTTP requests and be able to see the responses from the server.
+- Insert the API calls in the API Reference section below in Postman.

 ## API Reference
 - [/api/points/add](#Add-Transactions-Route)